 Even certain statutory and seemingly straight forward charges such as THC (Terminal Handling Charges) could lead to disputes as the quantum of THCs and the application of the same can vary from port to port..
 In some ports the carriers may be offering a Free Out option and in some port it could be levied separately..

-Under CIF and CIP for example, both parties need to understand the extent of the coverage required for the cargo insurance as the Incoterms® rules only require a minimal level of cover, which may be inadequate depending on the value of the goods and other factors involved..
+Under CIF and CIP for example, both parties need to understand the extent of the coverage required for the cargo insurance as these Incoterms® rules require a specified level of cover like “limited insurance cover complying with Institute Cargo Clauses (C) or similar clause” under CIF and “extensive insurance cover complying with Institute Cargo Clauses (A) or similar clause” under CIP..

 Lack of understanding of these type of requirements can lead to cost disputes and/or delays to the shipment itself which could impact on the delivery time..